-The following paragraphs provide a more detailed description of the Funds' and Portfolios' investment policies and risks identified in the Prospectus.
-Unless otherwise noted, the policies described in this SAI pertain to each Fund and their corresponding Portfolio.
-Furthermore, unless otherwise noted, the policies described in this SAI are not fundamental and may be changed by the Board of Directors of the Company and the Board of Trustees of the Trust, respectively, without shareholder approval.
+The following paragraphs provide a more detailed description of the Portfolios' investment policies and risks identified in the Prospectus.
+Unless otherwise noted, the policies described in this SAI pertain to all of the Portfolios.
+Furthermore, unless otherwise noted, the policies described in this SAI are not fundamental and may be changed by the Board of Trustees of the Trust without shareholder approval.